 Why Choose a Periodontist?

 Dr. Herrington is proud to provide patients with a high-quality solution that will help them restore full dental function.
 He is dedicated to personalized care, and will do everything he can to accommodate your needs.
-To schedule your consultation today, contact us online or at (601) 482-6938.
+For patients who qualify, financing your dental implant treatment can mean easy monthly payments through CareCredit®.
+This option is exclusively for medical expenses such as dental implants.
+With no interest and short-term financing solutions, CareCredit® gives many of our patients peace of mind when it comes to dental treatments for their health and well-being.
+To schedule your consultation today, contact us online or call our office at (601) 482-6938.